lemyskaman/lemyskaman/README.md

 ---

 > *“Code is temporary.
-Architecture is strategy.”*
+Architecture is strategy, and Good Principles stands”*

 <!---